-"Children Reading to Dogs" has been a popular monthly addition during the last fiscal year.
-It will continue in 2010.
+"Children Reading to Dogs" has been a popular monthly addition during the last 2 fiscal years.
+It will continue in 2011.

 BeTween Books Book Club had a disappointing attendance rate.
 In June 2009 it was replaced with Book Blast Book Club mainly targeted at struggling readers for the summer months.
-It had a good attendance during the summer but has declined since school started.
-We will review this program to decide if it should be continued into next summer.
+It had a good attendance during the summer but declined when school started.
+In spring 2010 it was discontinued.
+However the parents of the 4 children who attended regularly wanted the program to continue.
+After consideration, the librarian has planned 2 sessions for the fall as a trial with a new date and time.

 Ookami Anime Club for teens meets monthly.
+It is popular and often has attendees from other libraries clubs.

-Oklahoma Connections is offered to at risk teens and adults learning to read as adults.
+Oklahoma Connections is offered to "at risk" teens and adults learning to read as adults.

-Science Programs for homeschoolers, elementary and junior high school students 4 times
+Programs for homeschoolers at the elementary and junior high school level are scheduled regularly.

-Adult programs this year and we want to offer next year include
+Adult programs that have been offered for 2 years and we want to offer next year include